Sello23/bancx/README.md

 Testing Strategy

-This project follows a strict TDD approach:Unit Tests: Testing business logic in isolation using Mockito (e.g., PaymentServiceTest).Controller Tests: Verifying API contracts and validation using WebMvcTest and MockMvc with jsonPath assertions.Integration Tests: Validating the full E2E lifecycle (Loan -> Payment -> History) using TestRestTemplate and an H2 database.To run all tests:Bash./gradlew test
+This project follows a strict TDD approach:

+Unit Tests: Testing business logic in isolation using Mockito (e.g., PaymentServiceTest).Controller Tests: Verifying API contracts and validation using WebMvcTest and MockMvc with jsonPath assertions.

+Integration Tests: Validating the full E2E lifecycle (Loan -> Payment -> History) using TestRestTemplate and an H2 database.

+To run all tests:Bash./gradlew test

 Interactive API Sandbox (CURL)Use these commands to manually verify the logic defined in our unit tests.